How to Deadlift

 How to Perform the Barbell Deadlift

-When it comes to performing the lift itself, it is much more than just picking up the weight off of the floor, and if you deadlift with improper form, you risk injuring yourself.
+When it comes to performing the lift itself, the movement involves much more than just picking up the weight off of the floor, and if you deadlift with improper form, you risk injuring yourself.
 That being said, good form is crucial.

 No matter what your fitness level is, here’s how to do a proper conventional barbell deadlift: